meltano/meltano-codespace-ready/README.md

 Perfect!

-# Step 6 - View loaded data
+# Step 6 - view loaded data

 To view your data you can use our little helper: